GoogleCloudPlatform/deploymentmanager-samples/examples/v2/htcondor/autoscaler/README.md

 ### Prerequisites

 Please follow instructions from https://cloud.google.com/solutions/high-throughput-computing-htcondor to set up HTCondor in the GCP environment.
+Make sure to use attribute `setup_autoscaler = false` in the properties of your condor-cluster, since this autoscaler will control the resources.

 Other dependencies include Python, the googleapiclient and oauth2client for Python (installed on the submit node by default).